UMAprotocol/protocol/documentation/tutorials/creating_synthetic_tokens_from_truffle_console.md

 const empCreator = await ExpiringMultiPartyCreator.deployed()
 ```

 4. Define the parameters for the synthetic tokens you would like to create.

-Note that in this example, priceFeedIdentifier, syntheticName, and syntheticSymbol are set to "UMATEST", "Test UMA Token", and "UMATEST", respectively, but you can set these parameters to any names you prefer.
+Note that in this example, `priceFeedIdentifier`, `syntheticName`, and `syntheticSymbol` are set to "UMATEST", "Test UMA Token", and "UMATEST", respectively, but you can set these parameters to any names you prefer in the local environment. <!-- TODO: add link to process for adding identifiers to mainnet when that doc is ready -->
 ```js
 const constructorParams = { expirationTimestamp: "1585699200", collateralAddress: TestnetERC20.address, priceFeedIdentifier: web3.utils.utf8ToHex("UMATEST"), syntheticName: "Test UMA Token", syntheticSymbol: "UMATEST", collateralRequirement: { rawValue: web3.utils.toWei("1.5") }, disputeBondPct: { rawValue: web3.utils.toWei("0.1") }, sponsorDisputeRewardPct: { rawValue: web3.utils.toWei("0.1") }, disputerDisputeRewardPct: { rawValue: web3.utils.toWei("0.1") } }
 ```